microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-list-transitivemembers.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get a list of the group's members.
-A group can have users, contacts, devices, service principals and other groups as members.
+A group can have users, contacts, devices, service principals, and other groups as members.
 This operation is transitive and will also return a flat list of all nested members.

 ## Permissions